kamalhussain/att.js/README.md

 * `call.volume(level)`: Set the volume level for the call.
 * `call.gain(level)`: Set the gain for the call.
 * `call.transferto(phoneNumber)`: Transfer the call to another phone
 * `call.pushToTalk(flag)`: If set to `true`, enable push to talk functionality.
 You will have to use `call.talk(true)` to enable sending audio, and `call.talk(false)` when done.
+If no value is provided, the function will return `true` if the call is in push to talk mode.
-* `call.talk(flag)`: The equivalent of pressing the talk button on a push to talk device.
+* `call.talking(flag)`: The equivalent of pressing the talk button on a push to talk device.

 # Working with Phone Numbers

-If you want to clean and sanitize a user provided phone number to the standard format, you can use:
+If you want to clean and sanitize a user provided phone number to the standard US format, you can use:

 ```js